Telligent/Telligent-Community-Samples/plugins/TableOfContents/Readme.md

 ##Installation

-Copy the compiled plugin to the bin directory of your community website, and the Job Server.
+Copy the compiled plugin to the bin directory of your community website, and the Job Server and enable the Table of Contents plugin.
+In 9.0 and above, that can be done at Administration > Extensions.
+In 8.5 and below go to Control Panel > System Administration > Manage Plugins)

 ##Building Source Code